Thank you for reading our post, please rate this article at the end.

 - Northern Largemouth

-These families of bass, include fish of various sizes and colors.
-Most bass fish are found in North America but they can also be found in Europe and some other mild-weathered areas.
+These families of bass include fish of various sizes and colors.
+Most bass are found in North America, but they can also be found in Europe and some other mild-weathered areas.

-Largemouth Bass or Micropterus salmoides are the most popular game fish in North America.
-They have a striking complexion and are one of the top predators in the natural ecosystem, the Largemouth Bass is a very interesting aquatic animal.
+Largemouth Bass, or Micropterus salmoides, are North America’s most popular game fish.
+They have a striking complexion and are one of the top predators in the natural ecosystem.
+The Largemouth Bass is a very interesting aquatic animal.

-Learning more about them and their habits will provide you with a deeper understanding of the creatures and will enhance your fishing experience as well as results.
+Learning more about them and their habits will give you a deeper understanding of the creatures and enhance your fishing experience and results.

 At just 2 inches long, young largemouth bass are called Fry.
-At this stage, they are already active predators and are feeding mainly on zooplankton and insect larvae.
+They are already active predators at this stage and feed mainly on zooplankton and insect larvae.

-They are known for being tough fighters when being reeled in, this is one of the major reasons anglers enjoy fishing for them!
+They are known for being tough fighters when reeled in, which is one of the major reasons anglers enjoy fishing for them!

-Largemouth bass will often jump up out of the water and fly through the air when caught on a hook in an effort to break free.
-It can be a spectacular site and one that will send a shiver of excitement through even the most experienced of anglers.
+Largemouth bass often jump out of the water and fly through the air when caught on a hook to break free.
+This spectacular sight will send a shiver of excitement through even the most experienced anglers.

-This information will give you an indication of the characteristics and behaviors of the kinds if bass you can expect to come across.
+This information will indicate the characteristics and behaviors of the bass you can expect to encounter.

 The Best Places for Bass Fishing

-Certain varieties of bass fish are some of the most popular species for sports fishing in the world.
-Bass fishing has been introduced to every continent in the world except Antarctica -this is only because it’s just too cold for the fish and for most people!
+Certain bass fish varieties are some of the most popular species for sports fishing worldwide.
+Bass fishing has been introduced to every continent except Antarctica—this is only because it’s too cold for the fish and most people!

-In general, bass fish ideal habitats will have clear, calm, slow to non-flowing water.
-There will be mild water temperatures from 80° to 90°F with lots of aquatic vegetation, which provides feeding environments for their prey.
-There will usually be cover nearby, such as the sunken limbs of a tree or between rocks or under roots.
+Bass fish’s ideal habitats generally have clear, calm, slow-to-non-flowing water.
+Mild water temperatures from 80° to 90°F will be present, along with lots of aquatic vegetation, which provides feeding environments for their prey.
+There will usually be cover nearby, such as the sunken limbs of a tree, between rocks, or under roots.

-To fish for them you’ll have to go to rivers, lakes, ponds, reservoirs, and streams.
-The most popular places in America for bass fishing are lakes in Minnesota, California, and North and South Carolina.
+You’ll have to go to rivers, lakes, ponds, reservoirs, and streams to fish for them.
+Minnesota, California, and North and South Carolina lakes are the most popular places in America for bass fishing.
 There are some great reservoirs in Texas as well as New York.

 In Europe, bassing fish are primarily ocean-going fish found in Europe’s western, southern, and Africa’s northern coasts.
 They can also be found in shallow coastal waters and river mouths during Europe’s summer months.